 The next stop for the play was a week-long run of a workshop production at the American Academy of Dramatic Arts in New York City, Dec 6-10, 2016.
 We were very lucky to have Joya with us again as our choreographer (we discovered that 65% of this play is movement, on top of the dialogue!), and this time Irungu Mutu helped get our actors up to speed sport-wise with an intensive two-day soccer tutorial.

-We’re excited to continue the journey at the Ice Factory Festival this summer, August 2-5, 2017.
-We’ll be at the New Ohio Theatre in New York City–which incidentally is where Tamilla and I first met and began talking about collaborating on Yellow Card Red Card.
+We continued our journey with a production at the Ice Factory Festival at the New Ohio Theatre in New York City, August 2-5, 2017.
+Incidentally, the New Ohio Theatre is where Tamilla and I first met years ago and began talking about collaborating on Yellow Card Red Card.
+We got a nice review shortly after we opened, and another nice review shortly after we closed.